davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    1640        Adam
    ```

-6. List all departments in the college and their respective student enrollments.
+6. List all departments and their respective student enrollments.
 Sort the results in descending order of enrollment.

    ```
    deptName                    enrolled